dmijatovic/ts-training/README.md

 - [P2](modules/p2/README.md): typesctipt app with Google maps to show location.
 It uses Parcel for bundling.
 - [P3](modules/p3/README.md): sorting lib with nodejs.
 Using interfaces and abstract classes.
 - [P4](modules/p4/README.md): premier league analyses and reporting app with typescript.
+- [P5](modules/p5/README.md): using generic types in classes and functions.